o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-o OUTPUT_PATH, --output-path OUTPUT_PATH`**

   The path and filename where the `project_path` key is written.
 The file should be located in `<USER_PATH>/.o3de/Registry/` and have the file extension `.setreg`.
-If this parameter is not used, the key is written to `<USER_PATH>/.o3de/Registry/bootstrap.setreg`.
+If you don't use this parameter, the key is written to `<USER_PATH>/.o3de/Registry/bootstrap.setreg`.

 - **`-f, --force`**

-  Forces the project path to be set in the supplied setreg file.
+  Forcibly sets the project path in the supplied .setreg file.

 <!-------------------------------------------------------------->